Back in the advertising heyday of the ‘60s, David Ogilvy warned copywriters not to skimp on the headline.

 - Set the right expectations.

 Many publishers use “clickbait” headlines to inspire people to click out of curiosity, but in the long run, this tactic can be harmful for rankings and reach.
 Due to negative user feedback, Facebook and Google have more or less declared war against clickbait.
 When clickbait brings people to your site, it typically results in high bounce rates — a metric that indicates low quality content to both networks.
-A better tactic is to be honest with your readers to build trust and set expectations about what they will find when they click through.
+A better tactic is to be honest with your readers, build trust and set expectations about what they will find when they click through.

 - Keep it simple.